 About The Puppy Contract

 In response to growing concerns about welfare in dog breeding, the Dog Breeding Stakeholder Group was formed in 2008.
-Comprising APGAW, Animal Welfare Foundation, Blue Cross, British Veterinary Association, DEFRA, Dogs Trust, The Kennel Club, PDSA and the RSPCA, the group sought to look at ways they could work together to address issues relating to dog breeding - and from that The Puppy Contract came into being.
+Comprising the Animal Welfare Foundation, RSPCA, APGAW, Blue Cross, British Veterinary Association, DEFRA, Dogs Trust, The Kennel Club and the PDSA, the group sought to look at ways they could work together to address issues relating to dog breeding - and from that The Puppy Contract came into being.

 The Puppy Contract has been designed as a tool to encourage the responsible breeding and buying of puppies - ensuring buyers have all of the information they need to make an informed decision when buying a puppy and allowing responsible breeders to set themselves apart by demonstrating the care and attention they have put into breeding puppies with the best chance of being happy and healthy.